 What is Social Anxiety Disorder?

-Social anxiety disorder involves an excessive fear of social situations.
-Sufferers will often fear being embarrassed or worry about being negatively evaluated by others.
+People with Social Anxiety Disorder (SAD) experience an excessive fear of social situations.
+They often worry about being embarrassed, rejected, or judged negatively by others.
 Anticipatory anxiety and situational avoidance are common, and individuals may endure social situations with a high level of discomfort.
 Everyone’s experience of social anxiety is likely to be different.
 The scope of the anxiety may be focused on specific types of social situations or generalised to almost any social or public encounter.
 Please see here for technical definitions.

-People with social anxiety are sometimes advised to just face their fears, with the idea that this will automatically improve things – but it’s often not that simple.
-Many people with social anxiety already face their fears on a regular basis (they have to!).
+People with social anxiety disorder are sometimes advised to just face their fears, with the idea that this will automatically improve things – but it’s often not that simple.

-Progress often requires understanding how anxiety, self-focused attention, thoughts, feelings and behaviour influence each other to keep social anxiety going.
+Getting better often requires understanding how social anxiety symptoms, inward focus, thoughts, feelings and behaviour influence each other to keep social anxiety going.
 Learning the skills to tackle each element, and the relationships between them, can break the cycle – see social anxiety maintenance cycle.

-However, in whichever way you experience social anxiety and however you try to manage it – make progress you should be able to we hope can find help and understanding on these pages.
+In whichever way social anxiety affects you, and to whatever degree, we hope can begin to find help and understanding on these pages.

-The first steps usually involve learning about social anxiety (see NHS webpages and guidance, NICE Guidance, Australian CCI resources, self-help books) and then accessing What the NHS Offers, Other therapeutic approaches or Self-help to develop new thoughts, feelings, strategies and behaviours.
+Progress usually involve learning about social anxiety disorder (see Find out more, NHS webpages and guidance, NICE Guidance, Australian CCI resources, self-help books) and then accessing What the NHS Offers, Other therapeutic approaches or Self-help to develop new thoughts, feelings, strategies and behaviours.

 Our Mission and Goals